-Reserve your spot for the 2023 NHCGNE Annual Conference on October 24-26, the premier leadership development conference in gerontological nursing!
-Under the theme of Research, Scholarship and Innovations for Optimal Aging , this conference will feature commissioned white papers, plenary sessions, leadership workshops, discussant reports and panel discussions that explore the current state of knowledge about national and international aging, dementia and mental health science, curricular innovations, evidence-based clinical practice, and health policies.
+Our 2024 NHCGNE Annual Conference will be held on October 22-24, the premier leadership development conference in gerontological nursing!
+This conference will featured commissioned white papers, plenary sessions, leadership workshops, discussant reports and panel discussions that explore the current state of knowledge about national and international aging, dementia and mental health science, curricular innovations, evidence-based clinical practice, and health policies.
 Please save the date in your calendars!

 We are now accepting applications for a Certificate of Recognition for Excellence as a Distinguished Educator in Gerontological Nursing by the National Hartford Center of Gerontological Nursing Excellence.
 Please follow the link below to learn more and apply.

 2024 New Partnership with NHCGNE & RGN

 We are excited to announce our that National Hartford Center of Gerontological Nursing Excellence now has an official journal, Research in Gerontological Nursing(RGN)!
 NHCGNE members get 20% off a subscription to Research in Gerontolgical Nursing.
 Contact NHCGNE for your discount code.

 NHCGNE has partnered with NACNS (National Association of Clinical Nurse Specialists) to offer two gerontological nursing courses.
 These courses are led by instructors who are NHCGNE members and accomplished nursing educators and leaders in their respective domains.